zalaw/budget_wordle/README.md

 # budget_wordle
 A romanian version of Wordle with a bunch of words that I don't know 🤔

-Deployed version is here: https://lit-fortress-26397.herokuapp.com/ (Hurry up before Heroku ends its free plans) 😫
+Deployed version is here: https://budget-wordle.onrender.com

+Had to do a bit of webscraping using puppeteer for the words